 If rival manufacturers were hoping that the success of the Range Rover Evoque was about to let up, they've been disappointed.
 Land Rover has kept its premium compact SUV on top of its game with a whole series of significant updates - and these have come not so long after a previous series of changes that introduced the car's segment-leading nine-speed ZF auto gearbox.
 This time round, the Evoque's looking to stay on top of the pile courtesy of some styling updates, some fresh engines and a range of improved safety kit.
 Is it enough?
 Nobody's really got to within touching distance of the Evoque in terms of desirability in its division, so we're going to go out on a limb and say yes.
 It's really not that much of a punt.

-It's a brave new world at Land Rover right now.
-The Freelander's gone and the Discovery Sport has appeared, but the big news might well be the development of the Ingenium engines that look to put the company on a similar efficiency footing as the best of the Germans and Japanese.
+It's a brave new world at Land Rover right now thanks to a range of 2.0-litre Ingenium engines that look to put the company on a similar efficiency footing as the best of the Germans and Japanese.
 The Evoque gets the aluminium Ingenium diesel engine, built at the company's shiny new £500m Engine Manufacturing Centre in the West Midlands.
 This TD4 unit is 20-30kg lighter than its predecessor and delivers low levels of vibration and noise intrusion.
 It's offered to Evoque customers in two states of tune: 150PS in the economy-oriented eD4 front-wheel drive model, and 180PS if you prefer a bit more poke and can't do without all-wheel drive.
-Should you want to go faster still, you can buy the Evoque with the punchy 240PS Si4 petrol engine.
-This propels a three-door car through 62mph in just 7.6 seconds and on to a top speed of 135mph.
-The nine-speed ZF transmission is available and it's an option you really need to tick.
-It shifts between gears so quickly that ZF reckons it's "below the threshold of perception".
+Should you want to go faster still, you can buy the Evoque with the punchy 240PS Si4 petrol unit, but we'd prefer the Ingenium 2.0-litre 190PS powerplant.
+This propels the car to 60mph in just 6 seconds, making it the fastest sprinting Evoque to date.
+The nine-speed ZF transmission is fitted to petrol models and shifts between gears so quickly that ZF reckons it's "below the threshold of perception".
 An adaptive shift programme quickly matches the driving style and includes a memory function.
 A Torque Vectoring by Braking feature further enhances agility and safety by redirecting torque to counteract understeer.
 Off-road ability is enhanced with the fitment of All-Terrain Progress Control.
 This function maintains a pre-determined speed - selected using the cruise control function - in forward or reverse gears between 1.1mph and 19mph, allowing the driver to concentrate on negotiating tricky terrain.

 As before, pricing starts at around the £30,000 mark and there's a choice of either a five-door bodystyle or the three-door 'Coupe', both derivatives equally priced (though the Coupe offers a slimmed-down model range).
 As for spec, well Land Rover trim levels have often chopped and changed with quite dizzying regularity, so it's good to see that the company has at last introduced some measure of consistency across models.
 Gone are the old Pure, Prestige and Dynamic models and in comes some trim levels aligned to match those of the Range Rover Sport: SE, SE TECH, HSE Dynamic, HSE DYNAMIC LUX and Autobiography.
 Even the base trim is well equipped, with the SE featuring an eight-inch InControl Touch touchscreen infotainment system.
 This allows users to swipe between screens just like a smartphone.
 If necessary, the six-speaker stereo system can be upgraded to include SD-card based satellite navigation, with DAB radio featuring as standard across the range.
 Step up to the HSE Dynamic or Autobiography models and you get InControl Touch Plus, which comprises HDD-based navigation, a rear-seat entertainment system complete with a pair of eight-inch video screens and wireless digital headphones, and an 11- or 17-speaker Meridian audio system.
 A hands-free tailgate function of the type where you wave a foot under the rear bumper has also been offered.
 Safety features available include Lane-Keeping Assist, which uses a stereo digital camera, and Autonomous Emergency Braking (AEB) which prevents low-speed rear-enders.
 Attention Assist Estimation sounds audible alarms and visual warnings signal if it thinks the driver is showing signs of drowsiness.